rzcao/APIC-analytical-complex-field-reconstruction/README.md

 The principle and results of APIC can be found via this [link](https://www.nature.com/articles/s41467-024-49126-y) or on [arXiv](https://doi.org/10.48550/arXiv.2309.00755).

+A python realization of APIC is available [here](https://github.com/Magishe/WSI-APIC).

 A 3D generalization of APIC is on [arXiv](http://arxiv.org/abs/2504.16247) as well.

 ## Run the code with default settings